Looking for information on the Duke TL1 for pre-doctoral students or the TL1 physician research fellowship?

 Proposals are submitted via Duke’s MyResearchProposal online submission system.

-- To apply, visit http://bit.ly/myresearchproposal, click on “Create New User” (or log in if you already have an account).
+- To apply, visit MyResearchProposal and click “Create New User” (or log in if you already have an account).

 - Proposals must be submitted under the applicant’s name.

-- Enter Access Code ‘CTSI’ then select the “2019 Duke CTSA TL1 Postdoctoral Program” funding opportunity and follow the instructions.
+- Enter Access Code ‘CTSI’ then select the “2020 Duke CTSA TL1 Postdoctoral Program” funding opportunity and follow the instructions to submit your TL1 application.

 - For questions concerning MyResearchProposal passwords or system issues, please contact Anita Grissom or Lesia O’Hara at email@example.com.